Preschoolers love to explore the world they live in through play. One way children can learn through play is with sensory bins.

 This rainbow sand with gold coins is perfect for St. Patrick’s Day because the pot of gold is always at the end of the rainbow!

-Rainbow Moldable Sand
+Rainbow Moldable Sensory Sand

-Rainbow sand is very fun to play with, but it’s also a great learning experience.
+Kids love playing with this rainbow sensory sand, but it’s also a great learning experience.
 Here are the educational benefits for this play activity:

 - Allows kids to express themselves creatively and use imagination to play.